alatuszam/gov/hub-constitution-foundation.md

 # Preamble:
-The Cosmos Hub is a network of agents who share common purpose, and are the only ones who hold the power to execute actions that manage a set of shared resources. ([Anticapture](https://spengrah.mirror.xyz/f6bZ6cPxJpP-4K_NB7JcjbU0XblJcaf7kVLD75dOYRQ))
+"[The Cosmos Hub] is a network of [ATOM holders] who share common purpose, and are the only ones who hold the power to execute actions that manage a set of shared resources." ([Anticapture](https://spengrah.mirror.xyz/f6bZ6cPxJpP-4K_NB7JcjbU0XblJcaf7kVLD75dOYRQ))

 # The Interchain:
 - The Interchain is a network of state-machines connected by the Inter-Blockchain Communication protocol (IBC).